CLIUtils/CLI11/README.md

 Option_group *app.add_option_group(name,description);
 ```

-An option name may start with any character except ('-', ' ', '\n', and '!') 🆕.
-For long options, after the first character all characters are allowed except ('=',':','{',' ', '\n')🆕.
+An option name may start with any character except ('-', ' ', '\n', and '!').
+For long options, after the first character all characters are allowed except ('=',':','{',' ', '\n').
 For the `add_flag*` functions '{' and '!' have special meaning which is why they are not allowed.
 Names are given as a comma separated string, with the dash or dashes.
 An option or flag can have as many names as you want, and afterward, using `count`, you can use any of the names, with dashes as needed, to count the options.
 One of the names is allowed to be given without proceeding dash(es); if present the option is a positional option, and that name will be used on the help line for its positional form.

 The `add_option_function<type>(...` function will typically require the template parameter be given unless a `std::function` object with an exact match is passed.
 The type can be any type supported by the `add_option` function.
 The function should throw an error (`CLI::ConversionError` or `CLI::ValidationError` possibly) if the value is not valid.